iTzLegend23/Personal-Projects/minesweeper/README.md

 # README -- Minesweeper

 This is a minesweeper clone written by David Waters.
-It is written in C++ and was created in a Windows environment.
+It is written in C++ and created in a Windows environment.
 The proper suggestion is to use this on a Windows environment, but good luck to you if you wish to try and use it in Linux or OSX.
-The game engine olcConsoleGameEngine.h may not like those other environment, but you are free to try and find out.
+The game engine olcConsoleGameEngine.h may not like those other environments, but you are free to try and find out.
 This code is available as is and is used with full knowledge as such.
 Absolutely no harm or any such thing can be made out to the creator due to the use of this software.
 The user fully accepts and agrees to this statement by use of this software.
 As such, there are bound to be bugs in the code as this software is a work in